opendaylight/releng-builder/src/site/markdown/jenkins.markdown

   <tr>
     <td colspan="4">
-      A Fedora 20 system that is configured with OpenJDK 1.7 (aka Java7) and docker.
+      A Fedora 20 system that is configured with OpenJDK 1.7 (aka Java7) and Docker.
 This system was originally custom built for the test needs of the OVSDB project but other projects have expressed interest in using it.
     </td>